-Although there is no specific precedent and the characterization of the Strips is not entirely free from doubt, the Strips generally should be considered to represent "loans . . . secured by an interest in real property" within the meaning of Section 7701(a)(19)(C)(v) of the Code and "real estate assets" within the meaning of Section 856(c)(5)(B) of the Code, and original issue discount and interest from the Strips generally should be considered to represent "interest on obligations secured by mortgages on real property" within the meaning of Section 856(c)(3)(B) of the Code.
-In the event that some portion of a Strip is backed by a Mortgage with an LTV ratio in excess of 100%, it is not certain whether or to what extent such Mortgages would qualify as loans secured by an interest in real property for purposes of Section 7701(a)(19)(C)(v) of the Code.
+Although there is no specific precedent and the characterization of the Strips is not entirely free from doubt, the Strips generally should be considered to represent "loans ... secured by an interest in real property" within the meaning of Section 7701(a)(19)(C)(v) of the Code and "real estate assets" within the meaning of Section 856(c)(5)(B) of the Code, and original issue discount and interest from the Strips generally should be considered to represent "interest on obligations secured by mortgages on real property" within the meaning of Section 856(c)(3)(B) of the Code.
+In the event that some portion of a Strip is backed by a Mortgage with an LTV in excess of 100 percent, it is not certain whether or to what extent such Mortgages would qualify as loans secured by an interest in real property for purposes of Section 7701(a)(19)(C)(v) of the Code.
 Even if the property securing the Mortgage does not meet this test, the Strips should be treated as "obligations of a corporation which is an instrumentality of the United States" within the meaning of Section 7701(a)(19)(C)(ii) of the Code.
 Thus, the Strips should be a qualifying asset for a domestic building and loan association.
-Additionally, if any Mortgage has an LTV ratio in excess of 100%, a portion of the interest income on the Strip that is attributable to that Mortgage will not be "interest on obligations secured by mortgages on real property" within the meaning of Section 856(c)(3)(B) of the Code and a portion of the Strip that is attributable to that Mortgage will not be a "real estate asset" within the meaning of Section 856(c)(5)(B) of the Code.
+Additionally, if any Mortgage has a LTV in excess of 100 percent, a portion of the interest income on the Strip that is attributable to that Mortgage will not be "interest on obligations secured by mortgages on real property" within the meaning of Section 856(c)(3)(B) of the Code and a portion of the Strip that is attributable to that Mortgage will not be a "real estate asset" within the meaning of Section 856(c)(5)(B) of the Code.
 The portion of a Strip that does not qualify as a "real estate asset" within the meaning of Section 856(c)(5)(B) of the Code should represent a "Government security" within the meaning of Section 856(c)(4)(A) of the Code.
-If a portion of a Strip is backed by a Mortgage with an LTV ratio in excess of 100%, a holder that is a real estate investment trust should consult its tax advisor concerning the appropriate tax treatment of such portion.
-Further, if any Mortgage has an LTV ratio in excess of 125%, such Mortgage generally would not constitute a qualifying asset of a REMIC unless the LTV ratio of such Mortgage has decreased to 125% or less at the time such Mortgage is contributed by a sponsor to a REMIC.
-If a Strip is backed by a Mortgage with an LTV ratio in excess of 100%, a holder that is a real estate investment trust should consult its tax advisor concerning the appropriate tax treatment of such excess portion.
-If a Strip is backed by a Mortgage with an LTV ratio in excess of 125%, a holder that is a REMIC should consult its tax advisor concerning the tax consequences of transferring such Strip to a REMIC.
+If a Strip is backed by a Mortgage with an LTV in excess of 100 percent, a holder that is a real estate investment trust should consult its tax advisor concerning the appropriate tax treatment of such excess portion.